dstl/YAWNING-TITAN/docs/source/getting_started.rst

    .\venv\Scripts\activate

-3. Install YT into the :term:`venv<Virtual Environment>` along with all of its dependencies
+3. Install Yawning-Titan into the :term:`venv<Virtual Environment>` along with all of its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: bash